What is Remedial Massage?

 Sports massage is similar to remedial massage however the focus is slightly different.
 As Remedial massage is focused on facilitating healing to a specific area, sports massage is aimed at athletes preparing for an event and/or recovering after an event.
 Sports massage is also good for those who regularly train to keep their body in optimal condition for their chosen sport.

-For the most part sports massage is to maintain good Range of Motion (ROM), however there is a lot of other benefits to getting regular massage if you train regularly or play sports.
+For the most part, sports massage is to maintain a good Range of Motion (ROM), however, there is a lot of other benefits to getting a regular massage if you train regularly or play sports.
 For example, Lowering the risk of injury; Increasing flexibility; Decreasing muscle tension and receiving a better night’s rest.